User Manual

 • Example: 0 (for Integer) or “Unknown” (for String)

 Based on the defined parameters, a new attribute record is created in the system.
-This process enables customized data entry without modifying the database schema.
+This process allows customized data entry without changing the database schema.

 • IsRequired: true